Skip to Main Content

 Aug 28, 1963

-More than 200,000 people congregated in Washington D.C. in support of civil rights and full employment.
+More than 200,000 people congregated in Washington, DC in support of civil rights and full employment.

 Life Magazine Cover